andrijasinski/exchanger/README.md

 ```

 ### Run test
-To run server please enter root directory and type in your terminal:
+To run test please enter root directory and type in your terminal:
 ```
 $ python3 manage.py test
 ```

-### How to use
+## How to use

 To test core functionality, please visit `127.0.0.1:8000/` for currency exchanger and `127.0.0.1:8000/history/` to check out cross rate changes.